abhishek1020N/strapi-v4-form-builder/README.md

 - Create custom form fields from the Content Manager
 - Use the Form-Type collection to defince the form fields and form structure
+- Submissions can be viewed from editView of the form-submission collection.
 - Submissions can be viewed from the plugin's homepage.
 - Based on each Form-Type its corresponding submissions can be viewed.
 - Submitted attachments can be downloaded by CMS admin.